solana-labs/solana/docs/src/cluster/stake-delegation-and-rewards.md

 Any number of Stake accounts can delegate to a single Vote account without an interactive action from the identity controlling the Vote account or submitting votes to the account.

-The total stake allocated to a Vote account can be calculated by the sum of all the Stake accounts that have the Vote account pubkey as the `StakeState::Stake::voter_pubkey`.
+The total stake allocated to a Vote account can be calculated by the sum of all the Stake accounts that have the Vote account pubkey as the `StakeStateWithFlags::Stake::voter_pubkey`.

 ## Vote and Stake accounts